Beginner Powerlifting Over 50 – Introduction

 - Better immunity

-Improvements in medical care mean that a lot of people are living longer, but they aren’t necessarily living better.
+These physiological changes protect against numerous chronic diseases, including those often associated with aging.
+Improvements in medical care mean that many people are living longer, but they aren’t necessarily living better.

 #5.
 Improved cardiovascular fitness

-However, despite being anaerobic, lifting weights also benefits your cardiovascular system, that is, your heart and lungs.
+Lifting weights is an anaerobic activity, which means it involves short bursts of intense work alternated with rest periods.
+However, despite being anaerobic, lifting weights also benefits your cardiovascular system, which includes your heart and lungs.

 Most lifters should still do 20-30 minutes of cardio 3-4 times a week, but it’s nice to know that your weightlifting workouts are also good for your general fitness.